noemata83/haskell-wordle-guess-generator/README.md

 # A Haskell Wordle Guess Generator (v0.0.1)

 This is my first toy Haskell program.
-It has been carefully designed to take the simple and sometimes delightful word-guessing game, Wordle, and suck any remaining joy out of it.
+It has been carefully designed with the intent take the simple and sometimes delightful word-guessing game, Wordle, and suck any remaining joy out of it.

 But it was fun to build.